Skip to main content

 The Neuro-Endocrine-Immune Feedback Loop

-The relationship between stress, cortisol, and the is bidirectional.
+The relationship between stress, cortisol, and the immune system is bidirectional.
 Chronic stress activates the sympathetic nervous system and the HPA axis, leading to the release of catecholamines and glucocorticoids.
 These mediators are intended to modulate the immune response.
 However, a state of chronic stress and the resultant GCR disrupt this regulatory function.

 The immune system, failing to receive cortisol’s anti-inflammatory signal, becomes dysregulated.
 Activated immune cells, such as macrophages and lymphocytes, produce pro-inflammatory cytokines, including Interleukin-1β (IL-1β), Interleukin-6 (IL-6), and Tumor Necrosis Factor-α (TNF-α).